mitotic/graphterm/SCREENSHOTS.rst

    :align: center

-   Showing the screen for the command ``yweather`` to illustrate inline HTML display.
-Since the location argument is omitted, a HTML  form is be displayed to enter the location name.
+   Showing the screen for the command ``yweather`` to illustrate inline HTML form display.
+Since the location argument is omitted, the  form is displayed to enter the location name.

 .. figure:: https://github.com/mitotic/graphterm/raw/master/doc-images/gt-screen-yweather2.png